Director of ISE; David Ross Boyd Professor; Morris Pittman Professor; Samual Roberts Noble Foundation Presidential Professor

 B.S., Mechanical Engineering, Shivaji University

 Dr. Shivakumar Raman is a tenured full-professor, David Ross Boyd Professor, S.R.
-Noble Foundation Presidential Professor, and John A. Myers Professor in Engineering at OU.
-Currently, he serves as the Interim Director for the School.
+Noble Foundation Presidential Professor and Morris R. Pittman Professor in Engineering and director of ISE at OU.
 He is an Elected Fellow of three major engineering societies: Society of Manufacturing Engineers (SME), American Society of Mechanical Engineers (ASME) and the Institute of Industrial and System Engineers (IISE).
 He has received the Oklahoma Innovator of the year award in 2009, and in 2016 he was inducted into the Oklahoma Higher Education Hall of Fame.
 He has been a faculty member at OU for 28 years.

 As a Principal Investigator (PI) or Co-PI, he has received funding for the University of Oklahoma from many external agencies, through 42 external grants, totaling well over $10 Million.
 He has received 12 separate grants from the National Science Foundation (NSF).
 His NSF, NASA, and US Air Force grants have focused on manufacturing process optimization, machining tribological interface modeling, and product/process metrology.
 He was the PI and Project Director of the Economic Development Generating Excellence (EDGE) grant from the State of Oklahoma that investigated Shape Engineering for Advanced Manufacturing (SEAM).
 This R&D effort focused on the use of advanced sensors and measuring instruments for metrology and reverse engineering of aircraft parts, and 3-D digital manufacturing.
 This project also led to the creation of a start-up company that employed several engineers and professionals.
 He has published 150 articles in journals, conference proceedings, and edited books.
 His papers most frequently appear in journals that include Wear, International Journal of Machine Tools and Manufacture, SME Journal of Manufacturing Systems, and ASME Transactions: Journal of Manufacturing Science and Engineering.